 Associate in Science in Mathematics for Transfer Narrative

-Goals and Objectives
+ITEM 1: Goals and Objectives

 The Department of Mathematics is committed to assisting students in achieving their educational, vocational, and lifelong learning goals.
 Our curriculum is designed to support completion of degree and transfer programs at Contra Costa College and other colleges and universities.
 Degree completion is one of the primary goals of our college and this department.